andela-jwan/rails_testing_with_capybara/README.md

     end
     ```

-    So this test does a lot of interesting things for us.
+    So writing this test first in the spirit of TDD does a lot of interesting things for us.
 First, it's the first time that we define a Suya model.
 We still do not have a Suya model or Vendor-to-Suya association.
 But this test is where we decide that we should have an association between Vendors and suyas.
+I like calling TDD dream-testing.
+It allows you to write what your dream version or ideal version of this app should be.
+Since the tests are often more abstract and high level, we can do a lot of our app-planning while writing the test.

+    The setup of this feature/integration test requires us to create an association (vendor has many suyas).
 This will require us to drop down and write a lower level unit/model test for Suya and Vendors.

     In addition to driving our development in our models and association, this test also further drives our main index.html.erb view.
-We decide in our test that there should be some kind of breakdown of our view that separates the different vendors into different segments of the page.
+We also decide in our test that there should be some kind of breakdown of our view that separates the different vendors into different segments of the page.
 In our test, we also decide that the suyas should be listed as list items with a class of "suyas".

 5. Let's start getting these tests to pass.